PG1003/bitmap/reference.md

 ### `add( left, right )`

 Adds two colors.
-The resulting value of color components clipped to 255.
+The resulting value of color components is clipped to 255.

 ### `blue( color )`